-Beechcliffe delivers the government’s curriculum strategy of 14-19 Study Programmes and the pathways encompassed within Preparation for Adulthood.
+Beechcliffe delivers the government’s curriculum strategy of 14-19 Study Programmes and the Preparation for Adulthood pathways.
 Students follow a programme that stretches them, prepares them for adulthood, and supports their progression into work or further study.
 Our programme features academic learning, vocational study and personal development.
 Beechcliffe School provides a range of appropriate learning opportunities in each of these areas.

 Structural factors in the organisation of Post 16

-Students also participate in college based placements at Leeds City College, Keighley which offers a carousel of six vocational courses: Construction - Joinery, Fashion & Textiles, Construction – Brickwork, Childcare, Hair & Beauty and Motor Vehicle.
+Students also participate in college based placements at Leeds City College, Keighley which offers a carousel of six vocational courses: Construction - Joinery, Fashion & Textiles, Construction – Brickwork, Childcare, Hair & Beauty and Motor Vehicles.

-We are also involved collaboratively with another school locally running a Fuel for Schools foodbank operating from a retail unit in the town centre giving our students the opportunity to develop a range of skills face to face with the public.
+We are also involved collaboratively with another school locally running a ‘Fuel for Schools’ foodbank operating from a retail unit in the town centre giving our students the opportunity to develop a range of skills face to face with the public.

 We aim for all our students to receive a range of experiences to broaden their knowledge and to build their skills, confidence and understanding.